Joe-Joseph/job-board/README.md

 ## Architecture note

 The project uses a modular, feature-based React architecture with Redux Toolkit for state management.
 Components are reusable, and routes are protected via wrapper components.
 I used MSW for mocking API calls.
 The app follows a clear separation of concerns, making it scalable and maintainable.
+I used TailwindCSS for styling.